magicoli/php-site-generator/PLAN.md

 3. Convert Markdown to HTML using Parsedown.
 4. Inject content into a common HTML template (`template.php`).
 5. Dynamically generate navigation menus.
-6. Generate special pages (Downloads, Issues, Donate) as placeholders or with API data.
+6. Generate special pages (Downloads, Support, Donate) as placeholders or with API data.
 7. Copy assets to the output folder.
 8. Save all pages in the specified output folder.